 Tickets for the Leaning Tower of Pisa

-Book Tickets to the Leaning Tower online or in the Square of Miracles.
+Check rates and availability for an all-inclusive guided tour of the Baptistry, Cathedral and leaning tower.
+Book online or in the Square of Miracles.
 I’d recommend booking in advance to avoid queues – it gets very busy in high season.

 I loved watching people doing what looks like Tai Chi whilst trying get that cheesy travel shot.

 I spent a really pleasant hour wandering the Field of Miracles and marvelling at the tipsy tower.
 There’s more to Pisa than the tower and I saw many more sights on my walk to Pisa airport.
 I also had the best gelato ever.
 Here’s how to get to the Leaning Tower of Pisa from Centrale Station, Pisa.